azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-github.md

 This document provides guidance on how to deploy a [Mission Enclave Landing Zone starter](https://github.com/azurenoops/ref-scca-enclave-landing-zone-starter)using GitHub Actions.

+Learn more about Azure NoOps GitHub Actions [here](../github-actions.md).

 ## GitHub Deployment

 To deploy the Mission Enclave Landing Zone, we'll setup a GitHub Actions CI/CD workflow that will build and deploy our application whenever we push new commits to the main branch of our repository.